About The Public Source

 About Our Work

-Our upcoming investigative series Chronicles of the Crisis examines the material effects of hegemonic systems and structures in Lebanon.
-It focuses on processes of enrichment for the few and dispossession of the majority, infrastructural collapse and environmental devastation, de-funded healthcare and education, privatization of the coast and public domain, and politics and economies of humanitarianism and migration, among other issues.
+Chronicles of the Crisis is our in-depth investigative series on the material effects of hegemonic systems and structures in Lebanon.
+We dig into the processes of enrichment for the few and dispossession of the majority, infrastructural collapse and environmental devastation, de-funded healthcare and education, privatization of the coast and public domain, and politics and economies of humanitarianism and migration, among other issues.

-Comictern is a platform for politically-charged fictional and non-fictional comics.
-It is dedicated to struggle by all available means, for the love of the comic medium and the creation of an accessible space for struggling comic creators.
-Our comics embrace personal anecdotes, journalistic reports, and fantastical tales, tethered by critical issues and local experiences.
+Comictern is a platform for politically-charged fictional and non-fictional comics, dedicated to the love of the comic medium and the creation of an accessible space for struggling comic creators.
+Our comics embrace personal anecdotes, journalistic reports and investigations, and fantastical tales, tethered by critical issues and local experiences.

 The Public Source promotes and supports a culture of whistleblowing to expose abuses of power and to contribute to processes of accountability.
-On Sarreb (Ya Sha3bi), a whistleblowing platform hosting secure and anonymous communication channels, sources motivated to help us further this mission can share information and documents worthy of public exposure.
+On Sarreb, a whistleblowing platform hosting secure and anonymous communication channels, sources motivated to help us further this mission can share information and documents worthy of public exposure.

 The Public Source is founded on principles of non-hierarchy, voluntary and temporary association, and mutual aid.
 Our organizational structure is core to our vision of setting a model for local and independent accountability journalism.